vue-styleguidist/vue-styleguidist/.github/CONTRIBUTING.md

 ## Dependency architecture

 In this monorepo, `vue-cli-plugin-styleguidist` depends on `vue-styleguidist` which in turn depends on `vue-docgen-api`.
 So if you change something in vue-docgen-api, a new version of each module is going to be delivered.
-Whereas if you only change something only in the plugin, nonly the plugin will be delivered.
+Whereas if you only change something only in the plugin, only the plugin will be delivered.

 ## Testing Tips